emrgnt-cmplxty/fermi/docs/0.old/tutorials/contracts/xcc-receipts.md

 ext_contract_b::method_on_b(
     "arg_1".to_string(),
     &"contract-b.near", // contract account id
-    0, // yocto Axion to attach
+    0, // yocto Fermi to attach
     5_000_000_000_000 // gas to attach
 )
 // When the cross contract call from A to B finishes the my_callback method is triggered.
 // Since my_callback is a callback, it will have access to the returned data from B .then(ext_self::my_callback(
     &env::current_account_id(), // this contract's account id
-    0, // yocto Axion to attach to the callback 5_000_000_000_000 // gas to attach to the callback ))
+    0, // yocto Fermi to attach to the callback 5_000_000_000_000 // gas to attach to the callback ))
 ```